codescrum/bebox/README.md

 bebox new PROJECT_NAME
 ```

-In console appear a simple wizard to configure a vagrant box in the project.
+In console appears a simple wizard to configure a vagrant box for the project.
 The vagrant box can be downloaded automatically with the wizard or linked with an existent local *.box file.

-This creates a subdirectory *bebox-[PROJECT_NAME]* with the initial skeleton of application.
-To access new bebox commands do:
+This creates a subdirectory named *bebox-[PROJECT_NAME]* with the initial skeleton of application.
+To access new bebox commands (much like Rails does) cd into the newly created bebox project:

 ```
 cd bebox-[PROJECT_NAME]